 Jackson du Pont is a senior at Yale College studying Global Affairs.
 He is interested in how diplomacy can be used to address transnational threats such as climate change, nuclear proliferation, and the impact of emerging technologies.
 Previously, he researched Iranian-American relations with the National Security Archive on their Iran Documentation Project.
 In 2020, Jackson interned with the Brookings Institute and their Center for Middle Eastern Policy, examining democratic promotion and disinformation campaigns.
 Recently, he served as a research associate at the Council on Strategic Risks where he researched bioweapon proliferation and the impact of emerging technologies on nuclear decision making.
 For his senior Capstone, Jackson is working on a project with the U.N. to explore policy options for the United Nations Assistance Mission to Afghanistan.

-Tristan Irwin is a joint degree candidate in the Master in Public Policy and Master of Forestry programs at Yale University.
-She is interested in climate policy, renewable energy, natural climate solutions, and the intersection of environmental and social justice.
-Tristan is a nine-year veteran of the Army, where she served as a Transportation Officer and later as a special operations Civil Affairs Officer.
-As a Civil Affairs Team Chief, she led a four-person team in Moldova.
-Her work there focused on assessing civil conditions in under-engaged Moldovan regions and conducting community-level development assistance to strengthen Moldova’s resilience and support its partnership with the U.S. Tristan graduated from the United States Military Academy in 2012 with a BS in International Relations and a BS in German.
-After Yale, Tristan is interested in climate policy work supporting organizations that are creating tangible change, addressing both climate change and the social and economic disparities that climate change worsens.
+Tristan Irwin is a third-year joint degree candidate in the Master in Public Policy and Master of Forestry programs at Yale University.
+She is interested in forest management, forest policy, and climate resilience.
+Tristan is a nine-year veteran of the Army, where she served as a transportation officer and later as a special operations civil affairs offficer.
+As a Civil Affairs Team chief, she led a four-person team in Moldova.
+Her work there focused on assessing civil conditions in under-engaged Moldovan regions and conducting community-level development assistance to strengthen Moldova’s resilience and support its partnership with the U.S. Tristan graduated from the United States Military Academy in 2012 with a bachelor's in international relations and German.